 Install CPU-Z and it will run an analysis of your system, then serve up lots of useful information - including RAM speed.

-Click the Memory tab to find a bunch of information about your computer's RAM.
+Click the Memory tab to find a bunch of information about your computer's memory.
 The one you're looking for is the top entry: ‘DRAM Frequency’.

-As you'll see in our screenshot our RAM is 534MHz, but because it's dual-channel we multiply that by two to get a final figure of 1068MHz.
+As you'll see in our screenshot our RAM is 534MHz, but because it's DDR RAM (Double Data Rate) we multiply that figure by two to get a final figure of 1068MHz.

 Click here for the best Microsoft voucher codes.